maldoinc/wireup/docs/pages/annotations.md

 Autowiring relies on annotations or hints to be able to inject dependencies.
-When it is not possible to automatically locate a given dependency the argument must be annotated with additional metadata.
+When it is not possible to automatically locate a given dependency, it must be annotated with additional metadata.

-!!! note
-    Although using annotations is recommended, they are entirely optional.
-    For more info see: [Manual Configuration](manual_configuration.md).

 ## When do you need to provide annotations.